[Updated on August 2022]

 How to apply

-- Provide proof of employment, relationship (marital) status, health insurance
+- Provide proof of employment, relationship (marital) status, and health insurance;

 7. Cayman Islands

-- Prove that the company you work for exists.
-You can do so by referencing their website or social media details.
+- Prove that the company you work for exists;

-- You must have health insurance for at least 30 days from the time of entry.
+- You must have health insurance for at least 30 days from entry.

 How to apply

-- Pay the application fee after your profile has been reviewed by government officials.
+- Pay the application fee after government officials have reviewed your profile;

 - Follow all the standard protocols issued by the government once you enter the Islands.

-Antigua is a huge tourist destination in the Caribbean Islands and now with its Antigua Nomad residence it offers digital nomads reliable internet connection, a safe environment, warm weather all year long and some of the best beaches in the world to work from.
-Even with the pandemic, they managed to maintain SOPs and keep the title of being one of the safest countries in the world.
+Antigua has always been a tourist destination in the Caribbean Islands.
+Now with its Antigua Nomad residence, it offers digital nomads reliable internet connection, a safe environment, warm weather all year long, not to mention some of the best beaches in the world!

-- Applicants need to be making at least USD 50,000 and prove that they can finance themselves and any dependents throughout their visit.
+- Applicants must make at least USD 50,000 and prove that they can finance themselves and any dependents throughout their visit;

-- Health insurance must be covered for the duration of the stay.
+- You must cover health insurance for the duration of the stay.

 How to apply